Welcome to the Road Junky Festival of Creativity – you’re now booked to come.

 7.pm – dinner

 If you want to run a workshop then you should bring the materials you need and plan for it to last around an hour and a half.
-There will be 3 or locations where you can make it – you can decide when you arrive!
+There will be several possible locations where you can make it – you can decide when you arrive!